-\begin{cor} Every non-singular affine curve is complete intersection if and only if there exists a canonical divisor with support totally contained in the places at infinity of the curve. \end{cor}
+\begin{corollary} Every non--singular affine curve is a complete intersection if and only if there exists a canonical divisor with support totally contained in the places at infinity of the curve. \end{corollary}

 \dem ~ The existence of a canonical divisor totally supported in places at infinity for the curve is equivalent to the existence of a trivial canonical line bundle.
 Let $\mathbb{A}^n = \mathrm{Spec}(\ff[x_1, \ldots , x_n])$.
-As $\ff$ is a field, every finitely generated projective $\ff[x_1, \ldots, x_n]$-module is free by Remark \ref{note:quillen}, and that means by Remark \ref{note:vcbundle} that every vector bundle on $\mathrm{Spec}(\ff[x_1,\ldots,x_n])=\mathbb{A}^n$ is trivial.
-Let $W$ be a smooth affine curve, then it is Cohen-Macaulay.
-Now, from Proposition~\ref{prop:importante}, taking $V=\mathbb{A}^n$ and $W$ the smooth affine curve, that is the case if and only if $W$ is a complete intersection. $\diamondsuit$
+Since $\ff$ is a field, every finitely generated projective module over $\ff[x_1, \ldots, x_n]$ is free by Remark \ref{note:quillen}, and that means by Remark \ref{note:vcbundle} that every vector bundle on $\mathrm{Spec}(\ff[x_1,\ldots,x_n])=\mathbb{A}^n$ is trivial.
+Let $W$ be a smooth affine curve, then it is Cohen--Macaulay.
+Now, from Proposition~\ref{prop:importante}, taking $V=\mathbb{A}^n$ and $W$ the smooth affine curve, that is the case if and only if $W$ is a complete intersection.